 According to the academic calendar, their annual exams were scheduled to be held between November 28 and December 10.

 During Wednesday’s press conference, Dipu Moni said students who have been displaced due to the pandemic will be able to collect and submit assignments from nearby educational institutions.
-She also said no one will be allowed to take any kind of tests during this assignment process.
+She also said no one will be allowed to take any kind of test during this assignment process.

 Related Other Class Exam Briefing